CloudCannon/rosey/docs/content/docs/_index.md

 The `original` text here will be used to detect translations that are out of date, and the `value` text will be used to build our multilingual site.

 Creating these locale files is currently out of Rosey's scope.
 For smaller use-cases, these files can be written by hand.
+For larger use-cases, some kind of middleware is required that creates these `rosey/locales/*.json` programmatically.

-For larger sites, Rosey will usually be integrated with an existing translation workflow.
-In most cases this will involve building some middleware that uploads the strings from your `base.json` to a translation API (e.g. Smartling), and creates `rosey/locales/*.json` files with the translated response.
+In some cases this middleware will simply upload the strings from your `base.json` to a translation API (e.g. Smartling), and creates `rosey/locales/*.json` files with the translated response.
+In other cases, a piece of middleware could generate translation files that can be edited using a CMS like CloudCannon by non-technical translators, which could then themselves generate the `rosey/locales/*.json` files needed by Rosey.

+The [Rosey CloudCannon Connector](https://github.com/CloudCannon/rcc) is a piece of middleware that can both be integrated into Smartling for automatic AI-powered machine translations, and also provide an interface for non-technical editors to enter translations using CloudCannon's CMS.
+You can install the `rosey-cloudcannon-connector` as an [NPM package](https://www.npmjs.com/package/rosey-cloudcannon-connector), or use it as inspiration for how to write your own custom middleware.

 ## Building the multilingual site